lau-gary10/parseStockData/README.md

 Requires Python 3.3

 This program will grab financial data from the web and save them on csv file.
+All of this is done through command line (I'm working on implementing GUI).

 Before running this program, specify where to store the info.
 Find 'common_lib.py', search 'STOCK_FILE_DIR' and change the file address.